 Erich de la Fuente provides strategic counseling and support to the firm's executives working with clients in the U.S. and Latin America.
 He has been pivotal in the firm’s development of a broad client portfolio, including key clients in the logistics, IT, and financial sectors, among others.
 Erich’s work has included leading proactive international public awareness campaigns and internal communications initiatives for numerous global companies.

 Kiki Del Valle is senior vice president of Digital Partnerships in Latin America and the Caribbean (LAC) at Mastercard.
 In her role, she and her team are responsible for executing Mastercard’s digital strategy with LAC digital merchants, fintechs, and technology partners.
 Along with her team, Ms. del Valle is responsible for expanding Mastercard’s digital footprint in the region and driving transformational efforts across digital payments in 45 countries and territories.

 PhD, Professor & Executive Director, Office of Executive & Professional Education Florida International University

-Jerry Haar is a professor and director of executive & professional education in the College of Business at Florida International University.
-He is also a global fellow of the Woodrow Wilson International Center for Scholars in Washington, D.C., and a non-resident senior research fellow at Georgetown University.
-Dr. Haar holds graduate degrees from Columbia, Johns Hopkins and Harvard, and has held visiting appointments at Wharton, Harvard, Oxford, Stanford, and the American Enterprise Institute.
-A former Fulbright Scholar at the Fundação Getúlio Vargas in Brazil, Dr.
+Jerry Haar is a professor of international business and executive director for the Americas as well as faculty advisor for executive education in the College of Business, Florida International University.
+He is also a global fellow of the Woodrow Wilson International Center for Scholars and a non-resident senior research fellow at the McDonough School of Business at Georgetown University.
+He has held visiting appointments at Wharton, Harvard, Oxford, Stanford, and the American Enterprise Institute and was a Fulbright Scholar at the Fundação Getúlio Vargas in Brazil.

 Partner, Head of Privacy & Cybersecurity, Baker McKenzie’s Mexico Offices